Navy10021/transcrypto/README.md

 ```

 ### 4. Running the Scripts
-When you run main_0.py, it executes the basic Transformer-based encryption and decryption without RSA.
-Running main.py performs enhanced encryption and decryption using both the Transformer model and RSA encryption.
+When you run **main_0.py**, it executes the basic Transformer-based encryption and decryption without RSA.
+Running **main.py** performs enhanced encryption and decryption using the Transformer-based neural network model integrated with RSA encryption.
    ```bash
    python main.py
    python main_0.py